pragdave/earmark/README.md

 ## Limitations

-* Nested block-level HTML is correctly handled only if each HTML tag appears on its own line.
+* Block-level HTML is correctly handled only if each HTML tag appears on its own line.
 So

         <div>